What Is The Minimum Payout For Whiplash?

 Now that we’ve discussed why we can’t offer an average UK whiplash payout, we’ll explain when you can make a personal injury claim.
 First, you must establish that you were owed a duty of care.

 All road users owe each other a duty of care to navigate the roads in a way that prevents harm to themselves and others.
-To uphold this duty, they’re expected to follow the Road Traffic Act 1988, as well as the mandatory rules set out in the Highway Code.
+In accordance with their duty of care, they’re required to follow the Road Traffic Act 1988, as well as the mandatory rules set out in the Highway Code.

 However, a breach of duty of care alone is not enough to start a valid claim.
 In order to have good grounds to make a claim, you have to be able to illustrate that: